genepi/cloudgene/docs/daemon/hadoop.md

 ## Validate Configuration

 Open the **Admin Panel** and click on the **Server** tab.
-You see a summary of the Hadoop cluster where you can recheck if Hadoop is `running` as well as all nodes were found:
+You will see a summary of the Hadoop cluster where you can check if Hadoop is `running` as well as all nodes were found:

 ![Hadoop](/daemon/images/hadoop.png)